DaveParillo/intermediate-cpp/_sources/beginnings/what-you-know-now.rst

 Code comments
 -------------

-You should have learned different formats for code comments
+You should have learned different formats for code :cref:`comments `

 .. code-block:: cpp